Overview

 The Firebase CLI tool enables several workflows:

-- Emulate the Firebase backend locally, to run it and debug it at no cost.
+- Emulate the Firebase backend locally, to run it and debug it at no cost and without a deploy step.

 - Scaffold the Cloud Functions' directory, and deploy Cloud Functions.

-- Submit secrets or API keys to Google, to make them available in Cloud Functions.
+- Submit secrets and API keys to Google, making them available to Cloud Functions.

 - Add and deploy security rules.